google/deepvariant/docs/deepvariant-quick-start.md

 are not compiled with aggressive optimizations, so they can run on more platforms, so it may be worth tuning those flags for your hardware.

-A Cloud platform can provide a convenient place to run, with both CPU and GPU support, if you don't have an available Linux machine of your own.
+A Cloud platform can provide a convenient place to run, with both CPU, GPU, or TPU support, if you don't have an available Linux machine of your own.
 We find it handy to do these sort of exercises in that way, since DeepVariant requires a number of extra system packages to be installed.

 We made some notes about [Google Cloud Platform](deepvariant-gcp-info.md) which might be useful.

-## Download binaries, models, and test data
+## Get docker image, models, and test data

 Before you start running, you need to have the following input files: